daichi-yoshikawa/django-boilerplate/README.md

 $ python manage.py makemigrations
 $ python manage.py migrate
 ```
-For test, you don't need to call migrate because pytest internally call command to reset and migrate database used for test as you can see in api/tests/conftest.py.
+For test, you don't need to call migrate because the command to reset and migrate test used for teset are internally called as you can see in api/tests/conftest.py.
 ```
 $ cd <root-of-django-boilerplate>
 $ python manage.py makemigrations
 ```
 If you mess up database tables for some reasons and would like to reset db, you can drop all tables by follow.
-Again, you don't need to call the follow for test because reset_db and migrate are called every time pytest is executed.
+You don't need to call the follow for test because reset_db and migrate are called every time pytest is executed.
 ```
 $ python manage.py reset_db
 ```